Tonlé Sap: Geography

 Tonlé Sap Lake is located in the northwest of the lower Mekong plain, formed by the collision and collapse of the Indian Plate and the Eurasian Plate.
 The lower Mekong plain used to be a bay, and the sea level rose rapidly at the end of the last glacial period.
-About 4.5 m high, cores from this period found near Angkor contain tidal deposits, as well as salt marshes and mangrove swamp deposits, deposited in caves about 7,900-7,300 years ago The sediments of Lake Sa also show signs of marine influence.
+About 4.5 m high, cores from this period found near Angkor contain tidal deposits, as well as salt marshes and mangrove swamp deposits, deposited in caves about 7,900-7,300 years ago.
+The sediments of Lake Sap also show signs of marine influence.
 The current river morphology of the Mekong Delta was developed over the past 6,000 years, while the remaining waters in the northwest corner of the lower Mekong plain formed the Tonlé Sap.